Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 synStore(evaluation)
 ```

+##### Web

-You can create Evaluation queues on the web by navigating to your challenge site by adding `/admin` to the url (E.g. www.synapse.org/#!Synapse:syn12345/admin).
-Click **Tools** on the right corner and **Add Evaluation Queue** and follow the prompts.
+Navigate to your challenge site and add `/admin` to the url (e.g. www.synapse.org/#!Synapse:syn12345/admin).
+Click **Tools** in the right corner and select **Add Evaluation Queue**.

 ![Create evaluation queue](../assets/images/create_evaluation_queues.png)

-In the web client, the quota can be modified under the **Challenge** tab by clicking `Edit` for the Evaluations that require a quota.
+In the web client, the quota can be modified under the **Challenge** tab by clicking `Edit`.

-## Configure an Evaluation Queue
+## Set a Quota on an Existing Evaluation Queue

-An Evaluation Queue can have limits.
-Submission "rounds" (start date, round duration, and number of rounds) with an optional submission quota (maximum submissions per participant or team) can be defined for each queue.
-There is no way to configure the round or quota settings of an Evaluation Queue from the web.
 The Evaluation ID can be found under the **Challenge** tab of your project.
-Please note that a Challenge tab will not appear on your project until you have created a challenge (**Tools > Run Challenge**).
-In the case below, the evaluation queue id is `9610091`.
+Please note that a Challenge tab will not appear on your project until you have created a Challenge (**Tools > Run Challenge**).
+In the case below, the Evaluation queue ID is `9610091`.

 <img style="width: 80%;" src="/assets/images/evaluation_queue_id.png">

-Using this value, we can configure the `quota` parameters of this evaluation queue with the R or Python client.
+Using the Evaluation ID, we can configure the `quota` parameters of this evaluation queue with the R or Python client.

 ##### Python